QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 Returns

-[size_t] Returns the number of bytes consumed from the buffer on success, or 0 on error.
+[size_t] Number of bytes consumed from buffer (1 for short and indefinite forms; 1 + bnum for long form), or 0 on error.

 ◆ qsc_encoding_ber_decode_tag()